gpg/gpg4win/doc/README.en.txt

 ;; README.en.txt                               -*- coding: latin-1; -*-
-;; This is the README installed with gpg4win.  with a ; in the first ;; column are considered a comment and not included in the actually ;; installed version.
+;; This is the README installed with Gpg4win.
+Lines with a ; in the first ;; column are considered a comment and not included in the actually ;; installed version.
 Certain keywords are replaced by the Makefile;
 ;; those words are enclosed by exclamation marks.

-                   English README file for Gpg4Win
+                   English README file for Gpg4win
                    ===============================

 This is GnuPG for Windows, vesion !VERSION!.